Auckland, New Zealand

-Entrance for the primary building will be from Hobston street, while alternate entrances will be from Nelson and Wellesley streets.
-Vehicular entrance and exit will be from the same location as the existing Skycity car park entrance, which is currently off Nelson Street.
+The entrance for the primary building will be from Hobston street, while alternate entrances will be from Nelson and Wellesley streets.
+The vehicular entrance and exit will be from the same location as the existing Skycity car park entrance, which is currently off Nelson Street.
 Proposal for a secondary exit onto the Hobson street has also been planned.

 The facility will have a total of five floors wherein levels one, three and five will be dedicated for core exhibition, meeting and event spaces.
 Levels two and four will be smaller, intermediate floors compared to the former three levels.

 At level three, the main 8,100m² exhibition space will be constructed along with flexible meeting rooms.
 Gallery facing the Wellesley street and the main entry gallery will also be accommodated on this level.